-Three dataformat files can be used as input in Delphes.
-In order to process events from many different generators, the standard Monte Carlo event structure StdHEP [2] can be used as an input.
-Besides, Delphes can also provide detector response for events read in "Les Houches Event Format" (LHEF [3]) and ROOT files obtained from .HBOOK using the h2root utility from the ROOT framework [4].
+Four datafile formats can be used as input in DELPHES.
+In order to process events from many different generators, the standard Monte Carlo event structures StdHEP [2] and HepMC [3] can be used as an input.
+Besides, DELPHES can also provide detector response for events read in "Les Houches Event Format" (LHEF [4]) and ROOT files obtained from .HBOOK using the h2root utility from the ROOT framework [5].

-DELPHES uses the ExRootAnalysis utility [5] to create output data in a \.root ntuple.
+DELPHES uses the ExRootAnalysis utility [6] to create output data in a \.root ntuple.
 This output contains a copy of the generator-level data (GEN tree), the analysis data objects after reconstruction (Analysis tree), and possibly the results of the trigger emulation (Trigger tree).
-In option, Delphes can produce a reduced output file in \.lhco text format, which is limited to the list of the reconstructed high-level objects in the final states.
+In option, DELPHES can produce a reduced output file in \.lhco text format, which is limited to the list of the reconstructed high-level objects in the final states.